quixio/quix-samples/python/local-development/README_Docker.md

 ### Setup

-Copy `docker` folder and `docker-compose.yaml` to your application's root.
+Copy `docker` folder to your application's root.

 ### Build and run

-Open a new console/terminal in your application's root, where you copied `docker-compose.yaml` in previous step.
+Open a command line within your new `docker` folder.

-You can start the build by running the docker compose file.
+You can start the build by running the following command.

 ```
 docker-compose run --rm server
 ```

-This step may take some time the first time, future runs should not cause rebuild.
+This step may take some time the first time, future runs should be a lot faster.

 Using the docker file provided, you should now be in a running server, which has all requirements installed for Quix.
 As the running image is nothing more than the `quixpythonbaseimage` with your code folder mounted at `/app`, in order to get your application working, you'll need to install your python requirements.